rfhb/ctrdata/README.md

   study duration; public collaboration on these canonical scripts will speed up harmonising analyses.

+- Merge results-related fields retrieved from different registers, such as corresponding endpoints (work not yet started).
+The challenge is the incomplete congruency and different structure of data fields.

 - Authentication, expected to be required by CTGOV2; specifications not yet known (work not yet started).